Degree Time Limits

 If your enrollment is non-degree seeking, it is not calculated in your time to degree, even in cases where you may be later admitted to a degree and that coursework is approved to count towards that degree.

-If there are extenuating circumstances and you aren’t able to complete your degree by the time limit, you may petition your department for an extension to the time limit.
-If approved by your department, you must then work with your Graduate Coordinator and Director of Graduate Studies to prepare a Graduate Degree Completion Agreement (.pdf).
-Please consult with your department for more information on petition requirements.
+If there are exceptional circumstances that still prevent a student from completing their degree by the final time limit, they may petition their department for an extension to the maximum time limit.
+If approved by the department, the student and their faculty advisor and Director of Graduate Studies to prepare a Graduate Degree Completion Agreement (.pdf).
+This document is submitted to the College to request a University level time limit extension petition.

 Courses completed at the University of Kansas, or transfer credits from another university, are valid for a period of 10 years.
 Courses that were completed more than 10 years before the scheduling of the final defense may not be used to fulfill graduate degree requirements in the College of Liberal Arts and Sciences.